smdocs/my-book-notes/book16/chap-1.md

 3. Begin deeper investigation.

         1.Collect relevant information when the problem occurs.
+            1.1 The exact time the problem occurred 1.2 Dynamic operating system information
+            1.3 What you were doing when the problem occurred 1.4 A problem description
+            1.5 Anything that may have triggered the problem 1.6 Any evidence that may be relevant

         2. Keep a log of what you’ve done and what you think the problem might be.
         3. Be detailed and avoid qualitative information.
         4. Challenge assumptions until they are proven.